Ashley Lukasik, Rodrigo Isasi|Peru's Sacred Valley

 A four-day cultural immersion in Peru’s Sacred Valley fosters four principles for the future of design, informed by the region’s centuries-old Indigenous philosophies

-Editor’s note: This is the first installment of a 10-part series on design lessons learned from Reclaiming Value, Murmur Ring’s four-day multi-disciplinary immersion in Peru’s Sacred Valley.
-Read more here.
+Editor’s note: This is the first installment of an ongoing series on design lessons learned from Reclaiming Value, Murmur Ring’s four-day multi-disciplinary immersion in Peru’s Sacred Valley.
+Along with insights from individual participants, the series explores the question: what makes a meaningful convening?
+Read more of the series here.

 In June, 29 design leaders and strategists from industries spanning hospitality, healthcare, gender equity, and beyond gathered in Peru’s Sacred Valley to probe the role of design today.
 As digital innovation and geopolitical instability surge, how, they asked, can our work help sustain our humanity and the planet?